Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Fix: Delete key doesn't work in Settings (or in Feedback?)
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?
-* Investigate/fix: Resize event handler causes a ton of constant CPU use on IE7 (and probably elsewhere).

 ## Technical and compatibility notes